daun/TemplateEngineLatte/README.md

 It is possible to extend Latte after it has been initialized by the module.
 Hook the method `TemplateEngineLatte::initLatte` to register custom macros, filters, functions etc.

-Here is an example how you can use the provided hook to attach a custom function.
+Here is an example how you can use the provided hook to add custom macros and filters.

 ```php
 wire()->addHookAfter('TemplateEngineLatte::initLatte', function (HookEvent $event) {